wissol/eo/grammar_bits.md

 _mo 'copulative case' (Normally you would use a verb -- 'usak' you are a child, 'emairak' he is very joyful -- but t you may simply add _mo as in 'yumo oeabik' -- keeping silent is an answer instead of yueabik --silence answers-- )

+ir_ member, native, belonging, habitant -- irTameta member of the Tameta family irBru, native of Bru island, esirBruk They are from Bruk,

 plural _t  _[vowel]t or _ t _

 Adjective grades